 The recent collaboration with Winchester Science Centre brings a new exciting dimension to the festival with a pop-up version of its popular Science Centre experience, complete with live science shows, demonstrations and activities.

-The live science show will be approximately 30 minutes long, please indicate your interest via the booking form.
+The live science show will be approximately 30 minutes long.

 School Science Fair